 Other solutions by car may be:

 - Drive straight to Monterosso which is easier to reach and where it is easier to park.
-Book your room there and explore CT by foot, boat or train.
+Book your room there and explore CT by foot, boat, or train.

 - Book your accommodation in La Spezia and take the boat or train to CT every day.

 - Pass the CT and go to Levanto, a lovely seaside village just out of the National park of Cinque Terre.
-Levanto is a perfect base to explore the CT and you find more choice of accommodation, bars, shops, and supermarkets.
+Levanto is a perfect base to explore the CT and you find more choices of accommodation, bars, shops, and supermarkets.
 Then use the train and panoramic paths to reach Monterosso and the other iconic villages.

-Take the highway no A11 from Florence to Viareggio, then take the A12 going north, following the direction for La Spezia and Genova.
+Take highway no A11 from Florence to Viareggio, then take the A12 going north, following the direction for La Spezia and Genova.
 The drive lasts about 2 hours to La Spezia, 2,30 hours to Monterosso, and 2,10 hours to Levanto.

 If you have time, in between Florence and Cinque Terre there are many places that deserve a visit.
-I think about Pistoia, the walled town of Lucca, or the seaside Tuscan resorts as Viareggio, Pietrasanta or Forte dei Marmi.
+I think about Pistoia, the walled town of Lucca, or the seaside Tuscan resorts such as Viareggio, Pietrasanta, or Forte dei Marmi.
 Very close to La Spezia you can also stop a few hours to visit Carrara and the famous white marble quarries where they extract the most precious marble in the world.

-Travel slow by train
+Travel slowly by train

 A train from Florence to Cinque Terre is probably the best mean of transportation between these two popular destinations in Italy.